 During the first two years, children move from exclusive breast or bottle feeding to eating table foods with the rest of the family.
 There are two important parts of this process:

-- What specific foods and textures to introduce at each age
+- Deciding what specific foods and textures to introduce at each age.

-- How best to feed babies so they develop a healthy relationship with food.
+- Deciding how best to feed babies so they develop a healthy relationship with food.